 Western Balkans Programme

-Political and social processes in the region are transparent and participatory, reflecting the rights and interests of empowered and organized citizens that hold decision makers accountable.
+Political and social processes in the Western Balkans are transparent and participatory, reflecting the rights and interests of empowered and organized citizens that hold decision makers accountable.

-To strengthen the capacity and legitimacy of civil society organisations and support activities that ensure the participatory nature of political processes and the accountability of local and national official duty bearers.
-Civil society organisations will encourage activism and mobilize citizens on issues related to corruption, labour rights, gender equality, and the empowerment of underrepresented groups in their work toward social justice.
+To strengthen the capacity and legitimacy of civil society organisations and support activities that ensure the participatory nature of political processes and the accountability of duty bearers.
+Civil society organisations will mobilize citizens and increase popular participation in decision-making, improve transparency and accountability and ensure respect for socio-economic/labour rights.

-As part of the Swedish labour movement, Palme Center has a close link to the trade union movement and considers the universal labour rights, defined in the ILO Conventions, as a vital pillar in the protection and promoting of human rights.
-Trade unions are part of civil society and in comparison to other CSOs/NGOs globally they represent the civil society organizations with most numbers of members and they have a great potential to influence political agendas.
+As part of the Swedish labour movement, OPC has close links to the trade union movement and considers the universal labour rights, defined in the ILO Conventions, as a vital pillar in the protection and promoting of human rights.
+Trade unions are part of civil society and in comparison to other CSO’s globally, they represent the civil society organizations with most members and therefore have a great potential to mobilize and influence political agendas.

-The stronger focus on labour rights is based on current socio-economic challenges in the region.
-The increasing cooperation with the EU will put additional pressure on the economy and the labour market and increase the need for strengthening legitimate and representative organisations working on labour and socioeconomic rights.
-We are seeking partnerships with trade unions, research institutes and NGOs to act together for the achievement of decent work.
-Developing mechanisms for collective bargaining and facilitating the role of trade unions protecting the rights of workers need to be addressed.
+The stronger focus on socio-economic/labour rights is based on current challenges in the region connected to the EU-process that will put additional pressure on social protection systems and the labour market and increase the need for legitimate and representative organisations working on labour and socio-economic rights.